alekstheod/partition_iterator/README.md

-partition iterator is a library that help to iterate the partitions, created either by std::partition or by std::sort functions, in an easy way
+When I cam across with a need to iterate over the partitioned array, either throug the std::partition or std::sort.
+I realized that there is nothing in stl that can simplify my task.
+So I decided to write a small library for doing so.

 Iterate over partitions (trivial case)
 ```cpp